ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_readmes/README_surfit.md

 What were the goals of your project?
 Remember, small, clear, actionable goals are a great way to foster hacking success!

-List or state them here.
+Our team was interested:
+Our main goals for the week were:
+=

-For example: Our team was interested in further exploring the tutorial material and learning how to collaborate on object oriented code.
+Our team was interested in further exploring the tutorial material and learning how to collaborate on object oriented code.
 Our goal for the week was to design a simple Python class called "Pho" (the ICESat-2 mascot) and have each person contribute a function to describe Pho or let it perform an action based on